justdlabs/inertia.ts/README.md

 -   User Password
 -   User Delete
 -   User Resources (--only=[index, show, destroy])
--   Simple Pagination
+-   Pagination (Simple)

 ### Quick Login

 This project has a feature to login quickly.
 You can use this feature by adding `/dev/login/{user_id}` to the url.
+For
-For example: `http://localhost:8000/dev/login/1`.
+example: `http://localhost:8000/dev/login/1`.
 And then you can login as user with id `1`.
 But this feature only works in development mode with `APP_ENV=local` in `.env` file.
 Make sure you have a user with id `1` in your database.

 ### The default branch has been renamed!